aws-samples/failure-analysis-assistant/README_en.md

 # Failure Analysis Assistant (FA2) Slack App Version

-> **Note**: This version of FA2 uses an agent based on the ReACT algorithm and is currently under validation.
-The source code and implementation may undergo significant changes.

 [日本語で読む](./README.md)

 This is a sample implementation that responds to alarms sent to Slack by Amazon Q Developer in chat applications and helps analyze the root cause of the failure.